 The team at 1080bots has been thinking more about the Return on Investment model to help retailers justify their initial foray into the chatbot space.
 Having seen a range of chatbot applications, from Best Buy’s Order Status Bot to Ebay’s Shopbot, we wanted to analyze the benefits of augmenting a customer service call center with a chatbot.

 For this research, we chatted to JD Sports in the UK via its Facebook Messenger service.
-I said “Hello” at 12.24pm and 30 minutes later I was greeted by Anisha, “Hi, How can we help?”
-That was a pleasant enough greeting on Nov 17th at 12.54pm so I responded immediately.
+We said “Hello” at 12.24pm and 30 minutes later we were greeted by Anisha, “Hi, How can we help?”
+That was a pleasant enough greeting on Nov 17th at 12.54pm so we responded immediately.

-I am looking for a Christmas Gift for my 8 and 12 year old nephews and I had found something specific on Amazon’s US site.
-I sent a link and a new representative, Kirsty, let me know that this is not an item that JD Sports stocks.
+We’re looking for a Christmas Gift for Gam’s 8 and 12-year-old nephews and we had found something specific on Amazon’s US site.
+We sent a link and a new representative, Kirsty, let us know that this is not an item that JD Sports stocks.

-When I asked for a similar product, Lexie replied asking for more information.
-I’d already provided a link so I referred back to my earlier comment.
-Then Kirsty replied again – was this Kirsty I’d spoken to a few days ealier?
-Not sure, but it didn’t matter because even she could not see the whole thread.
-The conversation continued until finally Anisha came back to let me know that JD Sports did not actually stock football nets.
-Possibly the same Anisha but she didn’t remember me or the original conversation.
+When we asked for a similar product, Lexie replied asking for more information.
+We’d already provided a link so we referred back to our earlier comment.
+Then Kirsty replied again – was this the Kirsty we’d spoken to a few days earlier?
+We’re not sure, but it didn’t matter because even she could not see the whole thread.
+The conversation continued until finally, Anisha came back to let us know that JD Sports did not actually stock football nets.
+Possibly the same Anisha but she didn’t remember us or the original conversation.

-When I compared the conversation to one with a chatbot, the experience was lacking in three areas:
+When we compared the conversation to one with a chatbot, the experience was lacking in three areas:

-Our hypothetical call center has 50 seats and answers calls between 8am and 8pm.
+Our hypothetical call center has 50 seats and answers calls between 8 am and 8 pm.
 The average call is 5 minutes long, and each agent takes about 10 calls per hour.
 That’s 2,400 calls per day.
-Hypothesize that 50% of those calls are for order status, product enquiries or FAQ type questions.
+Hypothesize that 50% of those calls are for order status, product inquiries or FAQ type questions.
 If a chatbot is used to completely handle 50% of the order status, product and FAQ calls – that’s 600 calls.